 Equity-based compensation is an integral part of our overall compensation program.
-Providing named executive officers with the opportunity to create significant wealth through stock ownership is a powerful tool to attract and retain highly-qualified executives, achieve strong long-term stock price performance, align our executives' interests with those of our stockholders and provide a means to build real ownership in the Company.
+Providing named executive officers with the opportunity to create significant wealth through stock ownership is a powerful tool to attract and retain highly qualified executives, achieve strong long-term stock price performance, align our executives' interests with those of our stockholders and provide a means to build real ownership in the Company.

-We account for stock-based compensation under the provisions of the Financial Accounting Standards Board (the "FASB") Accounting Standards Codification ("ASC") - 718 Compensation - Stock Compensation.
+We account for stock-based compensation under the provisions of the Financial Accounting Standards Board (the "FASB") Accounting Standards Codification ("ASC") - 18 Compensation - Stock Compensation.
 The guidance under ASC 718 requires companies to estimate the fair value of the stock-based compensation awards on the date of grant for employees and directors and record expense over the related service periods, which are generally the vesting period of the equity awards.
-Awards for consultants are accounted for under ASC 505-50 - Equity Based Payments to Non-Employees.
-Compensation expense is recognized over the period during which services are rendered by such consultants and non-employees until completed.
-At the end of each financial reporting period prior to completion of the service, the fair value of these awards is remeasured using the then-current fair value of our common stock and updated assumption inputs in the Black-Scholes option-pricing model ("BSM").

-We estimate the fair value of stock-based option awards to our employees and directors using the BSM.
+We estimate the fair value of stock-based option awards to our employees and directors using the Black-Scholes Model (the "BSM").
 The BSM requires the input of subjective assumptions, including the expected stock price volatility, the calculation of expected term, forfeitures and the fair value of the underlying common stock on the date of grant, among other inputs.
-The risk-free interest rate was determined from the implied yields for zero-coupon U.S. government issues with a remaining term approximating the expected life of the options or warrants.
+The risk-free interest rate was determined from the implied yields for zero-coupon U.S. government issues with a remaining term approximating the expected life of the options.
 Dividends on common stock are assumed to be zero for the BSM valuation of the stock options.
 The expected term of stock options granted is based on vesting periods and the contractual life of the options.
-Expected volatilities are based on comparable companies' historical volatility, which management believes represents the most accurate basis for estimating expected future volatility under the current conditions.
+Expected volatilities are based on comparable companies' historical volatility along with limited weighting for the Company's own volatility, which management believes represents the most accurate basis for estimating expected future volatility under the current conditions.
 We account for forfeitures as they occur.